briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > Does that fact that p is set to 0.5 at the start of the simulations make this paper really about the persistence of cooperation rather than its evolution?
 To show the latter, would the authors not consider testing their model with an initial p of 1/800 i.e. a single mutation?
 In how many such runs does cooperation then persist?

 This is a very important point that should have been addressed in the original manuscript.
-To address this omission, we have conducted further simulations in which the initial proportion of cooperators were widely varied.
-The results of these simulations are included in the revised manuscript. **TODO: specific location of results and figures**. **TODO: brief description of the results**.
+To better understand this parameter, we have run additional simulations in which the initial proportion of cooperators were widely varied.
+The results of these simulations are included as Supporting Information. **TODO: specific location of results and figures**. **TODO: brief description of the results**.

-Due to the thinning that occurs stochastically at the onset of each simulation (to maintain consistency with the Hammarlund et al. paper), we have not performed simulations in which p0=1/800.
-However, we have included results of simulations in which cooperators were entirely absent from the starting population but could arise via mutation. **TODO: summary of results and where we've discussed/shown them**.
+Due to the thinning that occurs stochastically at the onset of each simulation (to maintain consistency with the Hammarlund et al. paper), it would be difficuly to perform simulations in which p0=1/800.
+However, we have included simulations in which cooperators were entirely absent from the starting population but could arise via mutation. **TODO: summary of results and where we've discussed/shown them**.

 > Is this really negative niche-construction - "niche-constructing acts that, on average decrease the fitness of the niche-constructing organisms" - in the model, the niche-construction shifts the optimum value in the environment, but does not directly reduce fitness of the niche-constructors - instead it makes a higher relative fitness possible for others.